aplbrain/dandi-docs/docs/developer-guide/developer-notes.md

 ## Overview

-The DANDI archive dev environment comprises three major pieces of software:
+The {{ instance.name }} archive dev environment comprises three major pieces of software:
 `dandi-archive`, `dandi-cli`, and `dandi-schema`.

 ### `dandi-archive`
-[`dandi-archive`](https://github.com/dandi/dandi-archive) is the web frontend application; it connects to `dandi-api` and provides a user interface to all the DANDI functionality.
+[`dandi-archive`](https://github.com/dandi/dandi-archive) is the web frontend application; it connects to `dandi-api` and provides a user interface to all the {{ instance.name }} functionality.
 `dandi-archive` is a standard web application built with `yarn`.
 See the [`dandi-archive` README](https://github.com/dandi/dandi-archive#readme) for instructions on how to build it locally.

-The Django application makes use of several services to provide essential function for the DANDI REST API, including Postgres (to hold administrative data about the web application itself), Celery (to run asynchronous compute tasks as needed to implement API semantics), and RabbitMQ (to act as a message broker between Celery and the rest of the application).
+The Django application makes use of several services to provide essential function for the {{ instance.name }} REST API, including Postgres (to hold administrative data about the web application itself), Celery (to run asynchronous compute tasks as needed to implement API semantics), and RabbitMQ (to act as a message broker between Celery and the rest of the application).